Nexus-Mods/NexusMods.App/docs/decisions/backend/0013-default-datastore-locations.md

 data on login.
 In the case of something like Starfield, game backup + mods could exceed 100GB, meaning a 10+ minute download if no data is locally cached.

+In the case of alternative [Home Directory](#option-1-users-home-directory) approach however, the home directory can just be accessed over the network, avoiding the need for a long synchronization wait time.
+(At expense of slow deployment times as mod archives would be accessed over the network)

 ***2. Disk Space (Local)***

-If multiple users are using the same local machine, all mod + game backup data is duplicated on storage, wasting potentially a huge amount of space
+In the other case of multiple users on same local machine, all mod + game backup data is duplicated on storage, wasting potentially a huge amount of space.

 ***Additional Context***